nikic/nikic.github.com/_posts/2012-12-22-Cooperative-multitasking-using-coroutines-in-PHP.markdown

 This function acts as a simple proxy between the caller and the currently running subcoroutine.
 This is handled in the `$gen->send(yield $gen->key() => $value);` line.
-Additionally it checks whether a return value is a generator, in which case it will start running it and push the previous coroutine on the stack.
+Additionally it checks whether a return value is a generator, in which case it will start running it and pushes the previous coroutine on the stack.
 Once it gets a `CoroutineReturnValue` it will pop the stack again and continue executing the previous coroutine.

 In order to make the stacked coroutines usable in tasks the `$this->coroutine = $coroutine;` line in the `Task`